 - Largest worker ant called “major”

-- Multiple nest locations with satellite nest up to 300 feet from main nest with queen
+- Multiple nest locations with satellite nest up to 300 feet from the main nest with the queen

 A closer look

-- Activity between Queen Chamber and satellites can be seasonal, in cases of new or smaller nest, visible activity may occur for only a few weeks per season.
+- Activity between Queen Chamber and satellites can be seasonal, in cases of a new or smaller nest: visible activity may occur for only a few weeks per season.
 Most external activity will occur in the evening hours approximately one hour after sunset to one hour before sunrise.

 - As colony matures, winged reproductive’s are reared in the fall and released in the mid to late spring.
 Only Reproductive’s, have wings and is the only time males are present in the colony